 Throughout the inspection there were kind and friendly interactions between people and staff.

 Staff knew people well and were able to communicate effectively with everyone.
 Staff took time for people to communicate their wishes through the use of individual cues, and looking for a person's facial expressions, body language, spoken word and objects of reference.

 Staff showed patience and supported people in a way that promoted their dignity.
 For example a person needed support with personal care and a member of staff quietly took them to a bathroom where they could assist them in private.
 People had unrestricted access to their rooms and were able to spend time alone if they chose to.
 Staff told us how they maintained people's privacy and dignity when assisting with intimate care.
 For example by knocking on bedroom doors before entering, being discreet such as closing the curtains and gaining consent before providing care.
-A professional commented: "(Registered manager) is very person centred, she has very strong values about giving people in her care dignity."
+A person commented: "They (staff) always ensure my privacy and dignity."

 Staff adopted a positive approach in the way they involved people and respected their independence.
 For example, encouraging people to do as much as possible in relation to their personal care.
+A person commented: "I am encouraged to stay as independent as possible."
 Staff recognised how important it was for people to be in control of their lives to aid their well-being.
 For example, offering people choices of how they spent their time.
 Staff demonstrated empathy in their discussions with us about people.

-Staff commented: "We have a laugh and a joke.
-We are a family"; "Its just lovely.
-Getting to know the residents.
-Its unique due to its size" and "I want people to feel at home.
-Treat them how I would want my mum looked after."
+Staff had to complete 'vision, mission and values' training on commencing work at the service.
+This entailed looking at person centred care, what is important to people, privacy and dignity, respect and communication.
+These values were clearly embedded in staff.
 Staff gave information to people, such as when activities were due to take place and when lunch was ready.
 Staff communicated with people in a respectful way.
 Their relationships with people were caring and supportive and they spoke confidently about people's specific needs and how they liked to be supported.
 Staff were motivated and inspired to offer care that was kind and compassionate.
 For example, we saw staff working closely with people, engaging with them in a way they responded positively to.
 Staff were interacting with people in a kind and gentle way throughout our inspection.
-It was evident how kind and compassionate staff were.
 Staff explained it was important that people were at the heart of planning their care and support needs and how people were at the centre of everything.